MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD03_DEMO.md

 4. Click **IIS Express (Microsoft Edge)**.
 5. In the **HTML Basic** window, on the input box below the label **My hobbies**, type a hobby and then click the **Add hobby** button.
 Repeat this step 5 times.
 6. Verify you cannot add more than 5 hobbies.
+7. On Debug menu click **Stop Debugging**.
-7. Close Microsoft Edge, and then return to Visual Studio.
+8. Close Microsoft Edge, and then return to Visual Studio.

 ©2018 Microsoft Corporation.
 All rights reserved.